Sciences with the 2.5-meter Wide Field Survey Telescope (WFST): Abstract

 \section{Abstract}

-{The Wide Field Survey Telescope (WFST) is a dedicated photometric survey facility under construction jointly by the University of Science and Technology of China (USTC) and Purple Mountain observatory (PMO).
-It is equipped with a primary mirror of 2.5m in diameter, an active optical system, and a mosaic CCD camera with 0.73 Gigapixels on the main focus plane to achieve high-quality imaging over a field of view of 6.5 square degrees.
-The installation of WFST near the summit of the Saishiteng Mountain in the Lenghu area is planned to happen in the summer of 2023, and the operation is scheduled to commence three months afterward.
-WFST will scan the northern sky in four optical bands ($u$, $g$, $r$ and $i$) at cadences from hourly/daily to semi-weekly in the deep high-cadence survey (DHS) and the wide field survey (WFS) programs, respectively.
-WFS reaches a depth of 22.27, 23.32, 22.84, and 22.31 in AB magnitudes in a nominal 30-second exposure in the four bands during a photometric night, respectively, enabling us to search tremendous amount of transients in the low-$z$ universe and systematically investigate the variability of Galactic and extragalactic objects.
-Intranight 90s exposures as deep as 23 and 24 mag in $u$ and $g$ bands via DHS provide a unique opportunity to facilitate explorations of energetic transients in demand for high sensitivity, including the electromagnetic counterparts of gravitational-wave events detected by the second/third-generation GW detectors, supernovae within a few hours of their explosions, tidal disruption events and luminous fast optical transients even beyond redshift of 1.
-Meanwhile, the final 6-year co-added images, anticipated to reach $g\simeq25.5$ mag in WFS or even deeper by 1.5 mags in DHS, will be of significant value to general Galactic and extragalactic sciences.
-The highly uniform legacy surveys of WFST will also serve as an indispensable complement to those of the Vera C. Rubin Observatory's Legacy Survey of Space and Time (LSST) that monitors the southern sky. }
+{The Wide Field Survey Telescope (WFST) is a dedicated photometric surveying facility being built jointly by University of Science and Technology of China (USTC) and the Purple Mountain Observatory (PMO).
+It is equipped with a 2.5-meter diameter primary mirror, an active optics system, and a mosaic CCD camera with 0.73 gigapixels on the primary focal plane for high-quality image capture over a 6.5-square-degree field of view.
+The installation of WFST near the summit of Saishiteng Mountain in the Lenghu region is scheduled in summer 2023, and the operation is planned to start three months later.
+WFST will scan the northern sky in four optical bands ($u$, $g$, $r$ and $i$) at cadences from hourly/daily in the deep high-cadence survey (DHS) program, to semi-weekly in the wide field survey (WFS) program.
+During a photometric night, a nominal 30-second exposure in the WFS program will reach a depth of 22.27, 23.32, 22.84, and 22.31 (AB magnitudes) in these four bands, respectively, allowing for the detection of a tremendous amount of transients in the low-$z$ universe and a systematic investigation of the variability of Galactic and extragalactic objects.
+In the DHS program, intranight 90-second exposures as deep as 23 ($u$) and 24 mag ($g$), in combination with target of opportunity follow-ups, will provide a unique opportunity to explore energetic transients in demand for high sensitivities, including the electromagnetic counterparts of gravitational wave events, supernovae within a few hours of their explosions, tidal disruption events and fast, luminous optical transients even beyond redshift of unity.
+In addition, the final 6-year co-added images, anticipated to reach $g\simeq25.8$ mag in WFS or 1.5 mags deeper in DHS, will be of fundamental importance to general Galactic and extragalactic science.
+The highly uniform legacy surveys of WFST will serve as an indispensable complement to those of the Vera C. Rubin Observatory's Legacy Survey of Space and Time (LSST) that monitors the southern sky. }